If you or your spouse has initiated divorce proceedings, there are several topics that you’ll need to negotiate before finalizing your divorce.

 - Any other factors such as tax consequences, grounds for divorce, or other necessary variables which need to be taken into account.

-You’ll want to go over each and every one of these factors with your lawyer before you decide to file for alimony.
+For these reasons, you’ll want to go over each and every one of these factors with your lawyer before you decide to petition for alimony.

 As with most divorce proceedings, working out alimony is much easier if both parties decide to come to an agreement outside of court.

-However, there is also a shorthand rule many Virginia judges follow to approximate their alimony decisions.
+However, there is also a shorthand rule many Virginia judges follow to approximate alimony decisions.

 Virginia’s Shorthand Rule to Alimony

-Judges are people too, and they are often aware of the biases and inconsistencies in rulings across all the different courts in Virginia.
+However, judges are people too, and they are aware of the biases and inconsistencies that sometimes appear in rulings across the different courts in Virginia.

-For this reason, some use a very simple shorthand formula to help decide how much alimony to award.
+For this reason, some Circuit Court judges will use a very simple shorthand formula to help approximate how much alimony to award.

 This formula was originally developed by the Circuit Court of Fairfax, and many other Virginia courts have since adopted it.